 If you hop on a day trip to Jost Van Dyke, you’ll be served breakfast on the boat before being able to dip into the natural baths on Virgin Gorda.

-You can then explore the grottoes, rock pools, and other natural structures before heading over to Jost Van Dyke for a swim, sunbathe, and a few drinks at the waterside bars.
-All before being ferried back to your hotel for what will be an easy night’s sleep!
+You can then explore the grottoes, rock pools and other natural structures before heading over to Jost Van Dyke for a swim, sunbathe and a few drinks at the waterside bars — before you’ll be ferried back to your hotel for what will be an easy night’s sleep!

 18 – Visit Fort Christian, the oldest building in the Virgin Islands

-Watching over the town of Charlotte Amalie and originally built by the Danes to provide protection from marauders, Fort Christian is a historic monument to St Thomas’ past.
+Watching over the town of Charlotte Amalie and originally built by the Danes to provide protection from marauders, Fort Christian is a historic monument in St. Thomas.

-With 300 years of sea spray and Caribbean life passing through its walls, you’ll be transported to a time gone by.
-Just a few minutes’ walk from the main street of Charlotte Amalie, a must-see!
+With 300 years of sea spray and Caribbean life passing through its walls, you’ll be transported to a time gone by — just a few minutes of walk from the main street of Charlotte Amalie, a must-see!

-One of the finest resorts in the Virgin Islands tucked away on the quiet east side of St Thomas, Secret Harbour provides one of the best places to unwind.
+One of the finest resorts in the Virgin Islands tucked away on the quiet east side of St. Thomas, Secret Harbor provides one of the best places to unwind.

-You can swim, dive and stand up paddleboard before having a sunset cocktail on a beach chair as you watch the sun slowly disappear.
-What more needs to be said?
+You can swim, dive and stand up paddleboard before having a sunset cocktail on a beach chair, as you watch the sun slowly disappear from the horizon.

-Climb aboard a tour of the east side of St Thomas for one of the best things to do in St Thomas for foodies.
-With a generous 4 hour tour time, you’ll stop at key sights around town including the peak of St Thomas mountain and the best shopping districts.
+Climb aboard a tour of the east side for one of the best things to do in St. Thomas for foodies.
+On a generous four-hour tour, you’ll stop at key scenes around town, including the peak of St. Thomas mountain and the best shopping districts.

-Working up an appetite to try some of the local flavors at the incredible selection of authentic Caribbean restaurants along the east end of St Thomas.
+Working up an appetite to try some of the local flavors at the electrifying selection of authentic Caribbean restaurants.

 21 – Stop and smell the roses at Phantasea Tropical Botanical Garden